rollator3000/MS_omics/README.md

 Data with blockwise missingness always consists of different **folds** and **blocks**.
   - A **block** describes a set of covariates containing all features collected based on a characteristic.
-    Basically all covariates that are related in content (e.g. *physical properties*: Height & Weight | *educational properties*: Income & Education').
+    All covariates that are related in content (e.g. *physical properties*: Height & Weight | *educational properties*: Income & Education').
   - A **fold** represents a set of observations with the same observed blocks.
     All observations with the same observed features.
 Each fold is unique and every observation belongs to exactly one of them.